cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 Implementations of the signing algorithm SHOULD protect the secret key from side-channel attacks.
 Multiple best practices exist to protect against side-channel attacks.
-Any implementation of the the Sphincs+ signing algorithms SHOULD utilize the following best practices at a
+Any implementation of the SLH-DSA signing algorithms SHOULD utilize the following best practices at a
 minimum:

 - Constant timing - the implementation should ensure that constant time is utilized in operations
-- Sequence and memory access persistance - the implemention SHOULD execute the exact same sequence of instructions (at a machine level) with the exact same memory access independent of which polynomial is being operated on.
+- Sequence and memory access persistance - the implementation SHOULD execute the exact same sequence of instructions (at a machine level) with the exact same memory access independent of which polynomial is being operated on.